commercetools/nodejs/docs/cli/resource-deleter.md

   --projectKey, -p           API project key.                         [required]

-  --resource, -r             Resource that need to be deleted.        [required] --where, -w                specify where predicate.
+  --resource, -r             Resource that need to be deleted.        [required] --confirm, -c              Confirm the resource to delete.          [boolean]
+                                                               [default: "false"]
+  --where, -w                specify where predicate.
   --logLevel                 Logging level: error, warn, info or debug.
                                                                [default: "info"]